- Name: Music

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Music Modules page.

-- First degree at British Bachelor’s standard: 2(ii) or higher.
+- First degree at British Bachelor’s standard: 2(ii) or higher in a relevant subject.

 - English proficiency (for non-native English or Welsh speakers): IELTS English test with a score of 6.0 (no element below 5.5).

 - Applications from working professionals with non-graduate qualifications will be considered on an individual basis and candidates may be asked to submit a piece of written work in support of their application.
 Please contact us for more information.

 For information and further detailed guidance on entry requirements for International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages on the International Education Centre section of our website.